Difference Between Biofuel and Biodiesel

 What is Biofuel?

-It is made from biowaste because the process is usually faster compared to other processes that include vegetable oils and animal fats.
+It is made from biowaste because it is faster than other processes, including vegetable oils and animal fats.

 It is termed the best source of renewable energy as biomass multiplies itself after it has been used up.